ACT V

 (V.iii.8-19)

-Edmund sends them to prison with written instructions for the captain.
-Albany and the sisters enter and Albany objects to Edmund’s detention of the prisoners.
-All parties bicker viciously now [and Regan has occasion to assert, “Jesters do oft prove prophets” (V.iii.71)], with Albany trying to arrest Edmund and Goneril for their treason.
+Edmund sends Lear and Cordelia to prison with written instructions for the captain: pretty clearly orders to murder the two.
+Albany and the sisters enter, and Albany objects to Edmund’s detention of the prisoners.
+All parties bicker viciously now, and Regan has occasion to assert, “Jesters do oft prove prophets” (V.iii.71).
+Albany calls for the arrest of Edmund and Goneril, “This gilded serpent” (V.iii.85), for their treason.
 Edmund and Albany will fight.
 Albany has also wisely discharged Edmund’s soldiers, which were technically Albany’s.
 Regan grows more and more ill.
+Some bad seafood?

 Howl, howl, howl!
 O, you are men of stones!